JasdeepB/JasdeepB/README.md

 -->
 ## 🎓 I'm a recent Computer Science & Software Engineering graduate from the University of Washington.

+## Many of my public facing projects repositories are not shown, please request access

 ### During these last couple of months of remote work and lockdowns I've been...
 <ul>
   <li>Working on projects that I'm interested in</li>